ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Local API - The identity credential is provided through an API, such as a local domain socket (for example, SPIFFE or QEMU guest agent) or network API (for example, Cloud Provider Metadata Server).
 * Environment Variables - Identity credentials may also be injected into workloads using operating system environment variables.

-### Service Authentication
+### Workload and Service Authentication

-One of the most basic use cases for workload identity is authentication of one workload to another, such as in the case where one service is making a request to another service as part of a larger, more complex application.
+One of the most basic use cases for workload identity is authentication of one workload to another.
+In many deployments, this is described operationally as one service making a request to another service as part of a larger, more complex application.
+The identifier in the credentials may identify a logical service, a workload that implements that service, or a specific workload instance, depending on the identity model chosen by the issuing trust domain.
 Following authentication, the identity of the peer can be used to enforce fine-grained authorization policies as described in {{authorization}} and generate audit trails as described in {{audit-trails}}.

-Authentication mechanisms are used to establish the identity of the peer workload before secure communication can proceed.
+Authentication mechanisms are used to establish the identity of the peer before secure communication can proceed.
+The peer identity is carried in a workload identity credential, even when the credential represents a service-level identity rather than a particular workload instance.

 Workloads often obtain their credentials without relying on pre-provisioned long-lived secrets.
 Instead, short-lived credentials are established through mechanisms provided by the infrastructure that allow a workload to prove it is running in a given environment.
 Common delivery patterns are described in {{Section 3 of ?I-D.ietf-wimse-workload-identity-practices}}.